diogotcorreia/master-thesis/docs/content/ch05-results.typ

 These #all_issues.len() issues were then manually labeled into _Vulnerable_ or _Not Vulnerable_, along with a feature list for the former and a reason list for the latter.
+Both of these lists were also manually assigned during the labeling stage.
-Only #vulnerable_issues.len() issues have been labeled as _Vulnerable_, resulting in a Type-I error of
+Only #vulnerable_issues.len() issues have been labeled as _Vulnerable_, resulting in a Type-I error (false positive) rate of
 #calc.round((not_vulnerable_issues.len() / all_issues.len()) * 100, digits: 1)%,
 from an issues perspective.
 However, it is important to highlight that, in some of the projects, there were